kramergroup/hugo-webhook/README.md

 This container provides a webhook that triggers a Hugo rebuild of a given git repository.

+Based on [kramergroup/hugo-webhook](https://github.com/kramergroup/hugo-webhook), this webhook image lets you authenticate to github, gitea or gitlab using a web token.
+It was built as a base for jfardello/hugo-webhook-chart.
+Some features:

+* Web tokens: it is a lot easier to pass tokens as arguments to the chart than passing certificates.
+* It doesn't make use of supervisord
+* Smaller: it now uses the alpine docker image, webhook and hugo binaries have been compressed with UPX and thus the image is pretty small.
+* It doesn't run as root.
+* Can cache sources for faster pulling.

 The container is meant to operate as a webhook consumer to trigger a rebuild of a [Hugo](https://http://gohugo.io) static website.
 This can be used to autmatically refresh a static website after a git commit.
 A refresh is always triggered when the container is started.

 The container exposed a webhook listener on port 9000.
 A refresh of the site can be triggered with: